ViciousSquid/ShowTime/README.md

 --

+NEW in version 1.03 is the ability to add multiple timers via JSON settings file (move through screens with < and > buttons)

 Timer turns YELLOW when there are only 5 minutes remaining

 Timer turns RED and continues counting up when time has expired